mirfan899/sppas/Packager/doc/01_introduction/11_what_is_SPPAS.md

-And/Or, if you have any question, if you want to contribute to SPPAS either to improve the quality of resources or to help in development, or anything else, do not hesitate to contact the author by e-mail at:
+And/Or, if you have any question, if you want to contribute to SPPAS either to improve the quality of resources or to help in development, or anything else, contact the author by e-mail.
-`brigitte.bigi@gmail.com`.

-**Any and all constructive comments are welcome.**

 ### Supports